Liberty Township, Logan County, Ohio: Geography

 Two municipalities are located in Liberty Township: most of the village of West Liberty, in the south, and part of the city of Bellefontaine, the county seat of Logan County, in the north.

 Name and history

 Liberty Township was organized in 1836.
 It is one of twenty-five Liberty Townships statewide.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officer position or on the board of trustees are filled by the remaining trustees.

-In the elections of November 2011, David Turner and Chris Foust were elected without opposition in the elections for the positions of township trustee and fiscal officer respectively.